dht/lpm/README.md

 ### Firbase integration ideas
 With [Firebase](https://firebase.google.com/)'s socket-based service, LPM project may explore the following ideas:
   - Live collaboration: see others as they build layouts, build layouts in teams
-  - Live loading: layouts loaded in real time by the user's client
+  - Real-time UI: layouts loaded in real time by the user's client.
+A modal component for instance which takes a modal-identifier and loads a modal from Firebase.
   - Tutorials (with redux): replay a process of layout building, learn how it was done

 ## License